roman-lezhnin/ecmascript-ioc/README.md

 ## Features

 - **Annotations**: Use decorators like `@component`, `@repository`, `@service`, `@controller`, and `@autowired`.
-- **Dependency Injection**: Automatic dependency resolution and injection.
+- **Dependency Injection**: Automatic dependency resolution and injection with circular dependencies handling and lazy initializations.
 - **TypeScript 5.0 Decorators**: Uses the new ECMAScript decorators without `reflect-metadata`.

 ## Installation